texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 ## Exercise 3.2.1: Full Program

+{{ site.data.alerts.note }}
-{% include note.html content="Any text preceded by `//` is a comment.
+Any text preceded by `//` is a comment.
-<br>Comments are ignored by the compiler and are used by programmers to explain parts of their code." %}
+Comments are ignored by the compiler and are used by programmers to explain parts of their code.
+{{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
 It's good practice to have short comments in your code, so you can remember what it does later.